The British Army and an Integrated Review

 Second, generate a Wheeled Strike Brigade with an aspiration for two.
 A wheeled Strike brigade has more deployability than a tracked armoured brigade but retains excellent levels of protection, whilst having the dismounted infantry strength to operate in complex and urban terrain, it requires fewer logistics resources and is able to operate for longer periods without maintenance.
 It is obvious that tracks and wheels can mix, with each providing a range of advantages and disadvantages, but in the context of this article, have decided to try and simplify brigade structures and support requirements so the Strike Brigade would be exclusively wheeled (save for some engineering plant).
 They would be based on three vehicle families, MIV, MRV-P, and MAN SV, comprising three mechanised infantry battalions and one cavalry regiment, plus support.

 Whilst a medium-weight wheeled force attacking a heavy tracked force on open terrain is likely to fare poorly, in the defence, they are likely to perform much better, especially when using their engineering, ATGW, ISTAR, and artillery resources in complex terrain, plus fast air and AH if available.
-This is also where their speed of deployment over distance becomes very useful, especially in providing route security for deployment of heavy armour.
+This is also where their speed of deployment over distance becomes very useful, especially in providing route security for the deployment of heavy armour.
 It must also be noted that they can be mixed, heavy armour supplementing a wheeled brigade should it be needed.
 The one thing often missed from discussions on Strike is it is also a way of thinking, changing from a mix of tracks and wheels to just wheels might not be as much of a change as thought, perhaps, especially if the wheeled force has the same level of ISTAR as Strike as currently envisaged?
 The second Wheeled Strike Brigade is certainly aspirational, with MRV-P being used as an interim vehicle.

 Third; the current support structure remains largely as is but reflecting the changes described above.
 Consistent with the simplification agenda, secondary HQ responsibilities will cease.
 There may be some merit in moving some ISTAR and very short-range air defence, especially C-UAS, down to brigade level.
 I would also like to see some form of dedicated deception capability introduced to 3 DIV.
 There is no doubt that logistics remains a challenge for 3DIV and it would be a focus for future investment, as would artillery, electronic warfare, ISTAR, and precision fires (the list is long).